National Prescribing Guidelines

 The National Prescribing Guidelines were endorsed by the Primary Care Society for Gastroenterology (PCSG) and the British Dietetic Association (BDA).
 You can download a copy from the right hand side of this page.

-You can then relate your personal unit allocation to the list of the units allocated to the different types of gluten-free staples.
-This gives flexibility about how you use your units and where some people may just wish to receive bread on prescription, others may choose a variety of foods.
+You can then relate your personal unit allocation to the list of the units allocated to the different types of gluten free staples.
+This gives flexibility about how you use your units so you can choose what's right for you, whether that's a flour mix or pasta.